-Here we assess recent changes to the tropospheric ozone budget using version 7.3 of the Met Office Unified Model, based on the science version HadGEM3-A configuration (Hewitt et al., 2011) coupled with the United Kingdom Chemistry and Aerosol scheme, hereafter UKCA-StratTrop.
-The simulation follows the experimental design of the IGAC/Stratosphere-troposphere Processes And their Role in Climate (SPARC) Chemistry-Climate Model Initiative (CCMI) refC1SD experiment.
+Here we assess recent changes to the tropospheric ozone budget using version 7.3 of the HadGEM3-A configuration of the Met Office's Unified Model (Hewitt et al., 2011) coupled with the United Kingdom Chemistry and Aerosol scheme (here-after referred to as UM-UKCA).
+The simulation follows the experimental design of the IGAC/Stratosphere-troposphere Processes And their Role in Climate (SPARC) Chemistry-Climate Model Initiative (CCMI) REF-C1 SD experiment.
 This simulation spans 1979-2010, with emissions taken from MACCity (Granier et al., 2011), and uses prescribed sea surface temperatures and sea ice from HadISST (Rayner et al., 2003).
 Horizontal wind components (u and v) and potential temperature (θ) are nudged (following (Telford et al., 2008)) to ERA-Interim Reanalysis data (Dee et al., 2011).
-The meteorological reanalysis includes dynamical effects of stratospheric ozone depletion and increased greenhouse gas concentration, both of which enhance the speed of the Brewer-Dobson circulation (Abalos et al., 2019).

-The chemical scheme used in UKCA-StratTrop is a combination of the tropospheric (O'Connor et al., 2014) and stratospheric (Morgenstern et al., 2009) schemes.
+The chemical scheme used in this configuration of the model is a combination of the tropospheric (O'Connor et al., 2014) and stratospheric (Morgenstern et al., 2009) schemes.
 By using historical emissions, sea surface temperatures and meteorology we are able to accurately capture both the long-term tropospheric ozone changes (driven predominantly by anthropogenic emissions) and short-term changes (e.g. those driven by ENSO, etc).
 Further, by using a combined stratosphere-troposphere chemistry scheme, the influence of stratospheric ozone changes on the tropospheric ozone budget are more accurately represented.

 A full understanding of recent changes to the tropospheric ozone burden requires detailed analysis of the tropospheric ozone budget, including quantification of the chemical production and loss fluxes, stratosphere-troposphere exchange and the deposition of ozone at the surface.
-UKCA-StratTrop includes 85 tracers, with 83 involved in chemistry, 59 photolytic reactions, 199 bimolecular reactions and 25 uni- and ter-molecular reactions.
-The chemistry employs primary emissions of 12 species and dry and wet deposition of 39 and 14 species.
+UM-UKCA includes 85 tracers, with 83 involved in chemistry, 59 photolytic reactions, 199 bimolecular reactions and 25 uni- and termolecular reactions.
+The chemistry employs primary emissions of 12 species and dry and wet deposition of a 39 and 14 species.
 Heterogeneous reactions occurring in the troposphere on sulfate aerosols are included.
-As a result, the model includes state-of-the-art tropospheric ozone chemistry.
-Dry deposition is parameterised employing a resistance type model (Wesely, 1989) using the implementation described in Archibald et al. (2019), while STE is calculated using an online method every chemical timestep.
+As a result, the model includes detailed Dry deposition is tropospheric ozone chemistry. parameterised employing resistance type model (Wesely, 1989) using the implementation described Archibald et al. (2019), while STT is calculated using an online method every chemical timestep.

 For the monthly mean data, the tropopause height was diagnosed using the WMO thermal tropopause, and a mask applied to the reaction fluxes.
-For this study we calculate ozone production and loss terms using sums of reaction fluxes, similar to the methods used by Tilmes et al. (2016).
-Ozone production is calculated as the reaction flux through the rate-determining reactions, namely HO2+NO, the sum of the various RO2+NO reactions involving peroxy radicals derived from methane, ethane, propane and isoprene, and the release of peroxy radicals from organic nitrate photolysis, the reactions of OH with RCO2H, organic nitrates and PAN.
-Ozone chemical destruction is derived from O1D+H2O, HO2+O3, OH+O3, ozonolysis of alkenes, as well as indirect terms including loss of the Ox reservoirs, N2O5, and reaction of NO3 with VOCs.
-Dry deposition of O3 and NO2 species, as well as wet deposition of NO3, are also included as ozone loss.
+For this study we calculate ozone production and loss terms using sums of reaction fluxes, similar to the methods used in Tilmes et al. Ozone production is calculated as the reaction flux through the rate-determining reactions, namely HO_2+NO , the sum of the various RO_2+NO reactions involving peroxy radicals derived from methane, ethane, propane and isoprene, and the release of peroxy radicals from organic nitrate photolysis, the reactions of OH with RCO2H, organic nitrates and PAN.
+Ozone chemical destruction is derived from O^1D+H_2O , HO_2+O_3 , $OH+O_3$, ozonolysis of alkenes, as well as indirect terms including loss of the Ox reservoirs, N_2O_5 , and reaction of NO_3 with VOCs.
+Dry deposition of O_3 and NO_9 species, as well as wet deposition of NO_9 , are also included as ozone loss.

 Table 1: tropospheric ozone budget terms, broken down into annual mean sum fluxes.
-All quantities are given in units of Tg(O3) per year for UKCA-StratTrop integrations for year 2000.
+All quantities are given in units of Tg(O3) per year for UM-UKCA integrations for year 2000.